trubrics/trubrics-sdk/README.md

 *See a full tutorial on the titanic dataset [here](https://trubrics.github.io/trubrics-sdk/notebooks/titanic-demo.html)*.

-## Collect model feedback with the FeedbackCollector
+## Collect user feedback with the FeedbackCollector
 Trubrics feedback components help you build python applications with your favourite library (e.g. [Streamlit](https://streamlit.io/)).
 These are aimed at collecting feedback on your models from business users and translating these into validation points.
 Build a feedback application by: